7 principles of observability in modern applications Frameworks for an observability maturity model

 An observability tool provides a centralized platform for aggregating and visualizing telemetric data that has been collected from application and infrastructure components in a distributed environment.
 The tool monitors and analyzes application behavior and the various types of infrastructure that support application delivery, making it possible to proactively address issues before they become serious concerns.

 An effective observability platform is more than just a monitoring tool.
-It builds on traditional monitoring capabilities but provides deeper insights into the data that can help to optimize performance, ensure availability and improve the customer experience.
+It builds on traditional monitoring capabilities, but it provides deeper insights into the data that can help IT administrators optimize performance, ensure availability and improve the customer experience.
 To achieve this, most observability tools collect and aggregate three types of telemetry data:

-• Logs.
+2. Logs.
 Records of events that occur on a specific system or application.
-The event information might be recorded as plain text, as structured data or in a binary format.
+The event information might be recorded as plain text or structured data or in a binary format.
 Event logs are often the first thing administrators and developers look at when troubleshooting system or application issues.

-Several vendors offer observability tools, but it's not always clear how they differ or which ones might provide the greatest benefits for an organization's particular circumstances.
-Here we look at seven of the leading observability tools on the market, presented in alphabetical order:
+Several vendors offer observability tools, but it's not always clear how they differ or which ones might provide the most benefits for an organization's particular circumstances.
+Here are nine of the leading observability tools on the market, presented in alphabetical order.

 2. Datadog